mateimonicamihaela/ITSchool/README.md

 # ITSchool - DevOps

-ITSchool Portfolio - A collection of scripts and materials for DevOps courses.
+ITSchool Portfolio - A collection of scripts and materials for DevOps role.